 The family acquired a Toyota dealership in 1985.
 Originally located in Inverness, the county seat of Citrus County, Florida, the dealership relocated to an all new facility in Homosassa a few years later along with the addition of a Cadillac franchise.
 Village Cadillac Toyota is currently the largest volume dealer in Citrus County.
 In 1986, the original Cadillac dealership was relocated to its current site in Countryside.
 The Range Rover (now Land Rover) brand joined the dealership in 1987 as the exclusive Florida West Coast franchise, and one of only 25 charter Land Rover retailers nationwide.

 Luxury and elegance are synonymous with the Dimmitt name.
-In 1997, the performance automobiles of Marques and Rolls-Royce/Bentley were added to the portfolio.
+In 1997, Rolls-Royce/Bentley were added to the portfolio.
 August 2000 brought the addition of Lotus Motor Cars, and Saab became a part of the Dimmitt Collection in 2006.
 A McLaren dealership was added in 2010, and Aston Martin in 2011.
 2017 brought new additions to the organization.
 An Audi dealership was added in Wesley Chapel with state of the art innovation and architecture.
 Realizing the importance of being able to offer top-notch services on every scale, the company added a newly built, state-of-the-art collision center in 2018.
+Jaguar will join the Clearwater store in late 2018.

 Legacy and history are embroiled into the Dimmitt name, and Richard Dimmitt has proudly represented the family with an area network of dealerships spanning from Crystal River in the north, to St. Petersburg in the south.
 He has won numerous “Master Dealer” awards for his locations, in addition to other accolades and awards.
 As one of the few original Clearwater families, Mr. Dimmitt works with the local community in all his efforts.